INTP — The Analyst

 Work

-Pairs well with ENTJs or ESTJs who convert models into execution and deadlines.
+- Pairs powerfully with ENTJs who convert your elegant models into real-world execution and deadlines.
+Complementary strengths create leverage.

 Romance

-Often drawn to INFJs and INFPs—mutual depth, gentleness, and insight.
+- Often drawn to INFJs and INFPs—mutual depth, intellectual gentleness, and genuine understanding.
+Kindred spirits.

 Examples